inomuh/rfkon/source_codes/haskon/README.md

 ## Prerequisites

-Before you compile the source codes, you need to install couple of packages in your linux machine:
+Before you compile the source codes, you need to install and build couple of packages in your linux machine:

 1.Boost